jamesbasa/Portfolio-2022/README.md

 # About Me

-Having been raised in the Bay Area, I decided to pursue my college education in SoCal.
-I received my B.S. in Computer Engineering from UC San Diego in June 2021 with a minor in Music.
-Research, humanitarian-focused projects, and IEEE workshops have allowed me to develop my experience in computer science and engineering outside of class.
+Having been raised in the Bay Area, I decided to pursue my college education in sunny (UC) San Diego.
+I received my B.S. in Computer Engineering in June 2021 with a minor in Music.
+Highlights of my experience included research, humanitarian-focused projects, and IEEE workshops—all of which helped develop my interpersonal and development skills.

-I am excited to be working at MasterClass as a Software Engineer after contributing as an intern.
+I am currently helping to advance education at MasterClass as a Software Engineer after having contributed as an intern.
 Previously, I've worked as a summer camp Code Coach at theCoderSchool and as a teacher at Best Brains.
 I believe in passing on my knowledge and improving the lives of others through technology.

 In my free time, I love producing music and watching/playing sports.